The making of hand saws for cutting wood, with metal blades and wooden handles.

 Craftspeople currently known

-Shane Skelton of Skelton Saws – based in Scarborough, North Yorkshire.
-Shane makes saws completely by hand in the same way that they were made centuries ago.
+Shane Skelton (Skelton Saws), Scarborough, North Yorkshire – Shane makes saws completely by hand in the same way that they were made centuries ago.

-Thomas Flinn & Co. – based in Sheffield.
-There are four skilled makers in the saw department, making blades, toothing, sharpening and assembling, and one of whom specialises in handles, finishing, gold foil etc. but this is geared to industrial, factory-style production.
+Thomas Flinn & Co, Sheffield – there are four skilled makers in the saw department, making blades, toothing, sharpening and assembling, and one of whom specialises in handles, finishing, gold foil etc. but this is geared to industrial, factory-style production.

-Number of trainees: Thomas Flinn & Co. has one trainee, although they are not currently specialising in saw making.
+Number of trainees: Thomas Flinn & Co has one trainee, although they are not currently specialising in saw making.
 Skelton Saws have no intention of training anyone at the moment as it draws on so many skills that most people today just don’t possess.
-However Skelton Saws does occasionally run 1-day saw sharpening courses (another skill which has been largely lost over time).
+However Skelton Saws does occasionally run one-day saw sharpening courses (another skill which has been largely lost over time).

 Historically, one manufacturer would make tools for many different brands.